JMechW/Q-Baller-Ballbot-Project/README.md

 # Timeline
 2015/9: Completion of the Mechanical Design;

 2015/11: Completion of the Mechanical Structure Prototype;

 2016/1: Completion of the Preliminary Electronic System Design;

 2016/2: Completion of the Dynamic Modeling and Basic Control Study;

 2016/4: Completion of the Preliminary Simulation HMI (Idea Presentation);

 2016/6: Corrected previous mistakes made in modeling and established a more detailed dynamic model;

 2016/7: Completion of the Preliminary Electronic System Prototype;

-2016/8: Dynamic Modeling and Simulation of Q-Baller - A Spherical Wheeled Robot accepted by ASIAN MMS 2016 & CCMMS 2016;
+2016/8: "Dynamic Modeling and Simulation of Q-Baller - A Spherical Wheeled Robot" accepted by ASIAN MMS 2016 & CCMMS 2016;

 2016/10: Completion of the Preliminary Embedded System;

 2016/11: Preliminary Electronic System did not work well due to the complexity of the system (too much noise).
 Therefore, a new electronic system planing is carried out to design a integrated robotic circuitry board;

 2016/12: Completion of the JMechW Robotic Board controller design;

-2017/1: Completion of the Electronic System Update.
+2017/1: Completion of the Electronic System Update;

 2017/2: Updated the embedded system and improvement

 # Challenges
 The challenges I am facing during the project includes: